-In order to maintain the integrity of the Seton High School curriculum and the mission of the school, students are not permitted to carry a part-time course load and must be enrolled in a minimum of 6 classes that may or may not include study hall.
+In order to maintain the integrity of the Seton High School curriculum and the mission of the school, students are not permitted to carry a part-time course load and must be enrolled in a minimum of six classes that may or may not include study hall.
 Students who wish to take an on-campus or online CCP course should schedule these outside of the school day or during the summer.
 A study hall may be scheduled within the school day to accommodate CCP when appropriate.
-Student should notify her counselor and must obtain administration approval prior to finalizing her schedule.
+A student should notify her counselor and must obtain administration approval prior to finalizing her schedule.
 These will be handled on a case-by-case basis.

-Course Name as it appears in the Seton Course Name as it Appears in the Potential Potential High High School Curriculum Guide University of Cincinnati's Course Catalog Semester Hours School Credits BUS 101 Introduction to Business MGMT 1053 Business Foundations 3 .5 ENTR 2001 Entrepreneurship ENTR 2001 Intro to Entrepreneurship 3 .5 ENED 1100 Foundations of Engineering Design Thinking I ENED 1100 Foundations of Engineering Design Thinking I 3 1 ENED 1120 Foundations of Engineering Design Thinking II ENED 1120 Foundations of Engineering Design Thinking II 3 1 12 3
+Course Name as it Appears in the Seton Course Name as it Appears in the Potential Potential High High School Curriculum Guide University of Cincinnati's Course Catalog Semester Hours School Credits BUS 101 Introduction to Business MGMT 1053 Business Foundations 3 .5 ENTR 2001 Entrepreneurship ENTR 2001 Intro to Entrepreneurship 3 .5 ENED 1100 Foundations of Engineering Design Thinking I ENED 1100 Foundations of Engineering Design Thinking I 3 1 ENED 1120 Foundations of Engineering Design Thinking II ENED 1120 Foundations of Engineering Design Thinking II 3 1 PHYS 1051: General Physics PHYS 1051: General Physics 5 1 SPAN 1002: Spanish Communications SPAN 1002: Basic Spanish II 5 1